ANooice-ckpt/ANooice-ckpt.github.io/_pages/about.md

 <h2>Background</h2>

 <p>
-I am a PhD candidate in Building Science and Technology at the School of Architecture, Tsinghua University, advised by Prof. Xin Zhang.
-I serve as a member of CIE JTC-20 and lead the Architecture + Artificial Intelligence Research Group at Future League.
-I also review for journals in building science, environmental psychology, urban studies, and energy research.
+I am a PhD candidate in Building Science and Technology at Tsinghua University, advised by Prof. Xin Zhang.
+I serve on CIE JTC-20, lead the Architecture + Artificial Intelligence Research Group at Future League, and review for journals across building science, environmental psychology, urban studies, and energy research.
 </p>

 <div class="profile-links">